seanrubin/python-challenge/README.md

   Winner: Diana DeGette

   From this you can see that the winner of the election is Diana Degette.
-She had won with approximately 73% of the total votes.
+She had won with approximately 73% of the total votes, which was 369,711.